 #3.
 Lithonia Lighting SGLL 24 40K 80CRI PIR M4 LED Garage Light with Motion Sensor

 Lithonia is a well-known name and has several great models of lighting systems.
-This particular model (check price on Amazon) produces 5,000 lumens but only requires 80 watts to do it.
+No products found. produces 5,000 lumens but only requires 80 watts to do it.
 It has a 360-degree motion sensor with the ability to preset the automatic timer at 1-10 minutes.

 It can be installed using either the included suspension or flush to the ceiling.
 The unit claims an average life of 50,000 hours and also has a limited 5-year warranty.